20 Free Project Management Templates (Excel & ClickUp) 2022

 D. Comment sections

-Similarly, a project manager also needs to discuss complex project details with their team members to keep the project alive.
+A project manager needs to discuss complex project details with their team members to keep a project afloat.

 How do you do that?